Which country is cheaper, Portugal or the Czech Republic?

-Not known for its high-end resorts, The Czech Republic offers a few options.
+While The Czech Republic is not known as a resort destination, there are some nice places to stay.
 Many of the best resorts here are found in the countryside.
 Karlovy Vary is known for it's terrific thermal spas and natural hot springs, and a variety of spa resorts can be booked all around the city.
 Other popular places to find luxury resorts are in some of the historic castles and chateaus in the countryside which have been transformed into hotels.

-Many visitors go to Portugal to go shopping.
+Plenty of visitors enjoy shopping while in Portugal.
 Lisbon and Porto both have a variety of shopping neighborhoods as well as malls and street markets.
 In Lisbon, you can find plenty of shops on the Avenida da Liberdade and the Chiado area.
 The Feira da Ladra is the best antique and flea market in the city, and is worth browsing through even if you're not planning to buy anything.
 In Porto, you'll find plenty of shopping along the streets in the historic center and downtown streets on the north side of the river, and more touristy shops on the south side of the river near the wine cellars.
 Rua de Santa Catarina has plenty of fashion boutiques, while the Mercado do Bolhão has a mix of food, souviniers, crafts, and more.
 Elsewhere in Portugal, smaller cities and towns will often have main shopping streets, and the beach resort cities will sometimes have fashion boutiques and local craft shops.

 Lisbon: For high end shopping, head to The Avenida da Liberdade.
 It's lined with designer brands and luxury boutiques.

-Christmas holiday activities are popular when visiting The Czech Republic.
+Many visitors go to The Czech Republic during the Christmas season.
 The major destinations such as Prague, Brno, Plzen, and others decorate their city squares and cathedrals with fantastic and beautiful holiday lights during the winter season.
 Prague in particular raises a large Christmas tree in the middle of its large Christmas market at Old Town Square.
 More decorations can be found along the river, especially at night when the city is glowing with lights.
 Another large market is found up at the castle on the hill, too.
 In Brno and in other cities, you'll find similar decorations, markets, and festivals, too.

-Many enjoy the Christmas activities while in Portugal.
+Portugal has some seasonal activities during Christmas.
 Porto, Lisbon, and other cities often decorate the large squares with lights and other festive decorations.
 While not known for Christmas markets as much as other European countries, you can still find some holiday markets in the public squares, such as Rossio in Lisbon.
 The larger cathedrals have special services, and many cities have evening festivals and holiday concerts leading up to the 25th of December.
 Generally, Christmas Eve in Portugal is more important than the actual day, as many areas gather crowds looking for evening meals, shopping, festivities, and decorations around town.

 Portugal has some adventurous travel experiences that often attract visitors.
 Along the coast, surfing is very popular, as some areas of the Atlantic coast have massive waves.
 Kite surfing and wind surfing are also popular in many areas, too.
 Inland, you can find mountain biking trails, zip lines and ropes courses, bungee jumping from high bridges, kayaking in the rivers and along the coast, just to name a few.
 Rock climbing and canyoning area also popular as the landscape offers plenty of great opportunities.
 Horseback riding along the coast or in the mountains is also a popular way to see the gorgeous landscapes, too.
 Adventure seekers can find exciting activities almost anywhere in Portugal.